jestann/jive-race/README.md

 This app is still in development.
 These are the current development objectives.

-- Overhaul custom design scheme to improve responsiveness and implement [Bootstrap](https://getbootstrap.com/).
+- [X] Overhaul custom design scheme to improve responsiveness and implement [Bootstrap](https://getbootstrap.com/) and [Sass](http://sass-lang.com/).
-- Fully integrate authentication functionality with API and across entire site.
+- [X] Add markdown rendering for static content.
-- Integrate model show pages with API and add edit/delete buttons based on user authorization.
+- [ ] Fully integrate authentication functionality with API and across entire site.
-- Integrate team membership functionality with API.
+- [ ] Integrate model show pages with API and add edit/delete buttons based on user authorization.
-- Add markdown rendering for static content.
+- [ ] Integrate team membership functionality with API.

 The basic visual components and design functionality have been built and integration with the API is in progress.